jakobharder/anno1800-jakobs-mods/mods/addon-new-world-cities/README.md

 **Residences** with increased population capacity.

 - Terraced **Artistas**
-  - Additionally consume bread, gramophones, electricity
+  - 30 additional residents with bread, gramophones and electricity as basic needs.
 - Artista skyscrapers (only with DLC `The High Life`)
-  - Additionally consume bread, gramophones, electricity, violins, canned fish
+  - 50 additional residents with bread, gramophones, electricity, violins and canned fish as basic needs.

 ## Vanilla Bugfixes